Become a Proofreader with No Experience (A 10-Step Guide)

 You’ve likely heard of the “Big Five” trade book publishers:

-A little penguin holding a tiny, random house in its flipper representing a play on words for Penguin Random House.
+A little penguin holding a tiny, random house in its flipper represents a play on words for Penguin Random House.

 1. Harper Collins